sp4wn-owner/Spawn/Spawn-VR/README.md

 ## Steps:

 ### Create accounts
-- On [Spawn](https://sp4wn.com), create two accounts: one for the robot and one for you.
+- On [Spawn](https://sp4wn.com), create at least one account for your robot.

-### Update client.js
+### Update Robot-UI
-- For both the Robot UI and VR UI, update the account information with your username/password
+- Edit the client.js file to include your username and password.
+The VR-UI will automatically log in as a guest.

-### Open index.html
+### Open index.html files
-- Using a web browser, open the index.html file for both the Robot UI and VR UI.
-This can be done locally or hosted.
+- Open the index.html file for the Robot UI in a web browser.
+While the Robot UI can be run locally, the VR UI requires HTTPS.
+You can test the VR UI using the [portal](https://spawn-vr.onrender.com)

 ### Start the robot's stream
-- Click the "Start" button to make your robot simulator accessible.
+- Click the "Start" button to connect your robot to Spawn.

-### Connect to your robot from the VR-UI client
+### From the VR-UI connect to your robot
-- Click the "Spawn" button to create a connection to your robot.
-Test portal available [here](https://spawn-vr.onrender.com)
+- Enter your robot's username and click the "Spawn" button to connect to your robot.

 ### Update your accounts on Spawn

-## TODO
-- Integrate the VR system into the VR UI
+- Deposit/withdraw tokens